Here are links to “One-Minute Hikes” videos by Aislinn Sarnacki of the Bangor Daily News, featuring Wildlands Trails!

 Use of the Wildlands is free; donations are welcome in the iron rangers located at North and South Gates.

 South Gate on Rte.
 1 in Orland, Maine is open to traffic weekends only, mid-June-October, 8 am to sundown (and some Fridays).
 Check closing time at kiosk!
 Inner parking lot located at Hothole Brook Rd.; or park roadside at trailheads.
 Do not drive past or block cedar barricades.

 Year-round, visitors may use parking lots at South Gate (Rte.
 1 just south of Rte.
 176 intersection); North Gate (Bald Mtn.
-Road 0.2 mi west of Winkumpaugh); Dead River Gate (0.5 mi. up Don Fish Road beyond Craig Brook Nat’l Fish Hatchery); or Stuart Gross Trailhead (to Great Pond Mtn.), 0.9 mi. up Don Fish Road from the hatchery.
+Road 0.2 mi west of Winkumpaugh); or Craig Brook Nat’l Fish Hatchery.
+Dead River Gate (0.5 mi. up Don Fish Road beyond Craig Brook Nat’l Fish Hatchery); or Stuart Gross Trailhead (to Great Pond Mtn.), 0.9 mi. up Don Fish Road from the hatchery, have no winter access – park at the fish hatchery.

 Welcome uses of the Wildlands include hiking, jogging, bicycling, horseback riding, fishing, hunting, photography, nature study, paddling, picnicking, berry-picking, x-c skiing, snowshoeing, and snowmobiling.